Back to previous page

 • This campground is within the Dark Sky Park boundary.
 Please see our guide for suitable camping lights and use in this park, available at the visitor centre.

 Ever dreamed of running workshops among the gum trees?
-Specifically designed for large groups, from 20 to 180 people, Camp Walaay is a campground that's ideal for school groups, conferences and educational workshops in the heart of Warrumbungle National Park.
+Specifically designed for large groups, from 20 to 180 people, Camp Walaay is a group campground ideal for school groups, conferences and educational workshops in the heart of Warrumbungle National Park.
 The adjacent classrooms at Warrumbungle Environmental Education Centre facility make it a great location for specific activities with an educational, environmental, or cultural focus.

 When class is finished, there’s a range of nearby walking tracks to enjoy.
 At night, after a barbecue feast, everyone can gather around the campfire for singalongs and stories, or stargaze together.
 If you hear a rustle in the darkness, it might be a curious yellow-footed marsupial mouse.